12urenloop/monitoring/readme.md

 ## Features

 - Status overview of the running services and devices.
 Pings devices and makes http requests to web servers.
-Also shows a map of the stations.
+Shows a map of the stations.
+Tracks the time sync between our services.
 - Data overview of telraam.
 Just a page with tables and a simple lap overview
 - WIP: Lap insight page.
   - See laps over time.